English, MA

 Graduate Degree Mentor

-Upon admission into the program, the student will be notified of his/her mentor, who will be a member of the English graduate faculty.
+Upon admission into the program, the student will be notified of her, his, or their mentor, who will be a member of the English graduate faculty.
 Students are expected to meet with their mentor once a semester as they advance through the program.
-The mentor will work closely with the student to ensure that all degree requirements are met and that each student pursues the most advantageous course of study for his/her future goals.
+The mentor will work closely with the student to ensure that all degree requirements are met and that each student pursues the most advantageous course of study for her, his, or their future goals.

 Degree Plan